holland01/YAQ3R/notes/prog2.md

 For now, forget grouping according to attributes apart from transparency and depth.
 Get rid of the quadruple loop and the crazy hashmap setup.

+### 8/8/17

+There might be some alpha channel issues with respect to SDL 2 and emscripten/webgl.
+It looks like SDL 2 doesn't provide an alpha-based pixel format.
+Trying to explicitly set this in the generated asm.js doesn't change anything either.
+You need to research this more and see what the deal is.
+[This](https://stackoverflow.com/questions/35372291/alpha-rendering-difference-between-opengl-and-webgl) provides a little more insgiht, but it's not sufficient.

+Anyway, as far as the view-depth sort, your best bet is to do the following:

+  For each face:
+    define a transformation using the S,T vectors which come with it; take the cross product to produce the Z-axis.
+Make sure that the Z-axis direction is consistent with the front face culling method (should be CCW but only works with CW - might due to coordinate swizzling which happens in the beginnign, honestly not sure and will need to think ont hat because it could be important).